twoh/mapbox-android-sample/readme.md

-# MapBox Maps Sample by TWOH
+# MapBox Maps SDK for Android Sample

-This is a maps application sample using MapBox SDK for Android
+This is a maps application sample using MapBox SDK for Android.
+Main functions are for displaying maps and markers.

 ## Installation